 Sometimes after a long run, I just can't not immediately jump into the kitchen to start cooking up a recovery meal!
 These oatmeal blender pancakes were one such meal that I couldn't wait to make!

-But, since I was both sweaty and sunscreen-y (bare with my words today, please ;), and sore from a week of running and not doing enough yoga, I reminded myself that the pancakes will still be there when I get out of the shower.
+But, after my long run this last weekend, since I was both sweaty and sunscreen-y (bare with my words today, please ;), and sore from a week of running and not doing enough yoga, I reminded myself that the pancakes will still be there when I get out of the shower.

 So, I grabbed a breakfast cookie from the freezer and my water bottle and ran up to take a quick shower before coming back downstairs to develop these pancakes.